peterino2/NeonWood/README.md

-# NeonWood Toy Game Development Toolkit
+# Crank Toy Game Development Toolkit

-This is an attempt at creating a higher level game development toolkit developed in zig specifically targeting the vulkan renderer initially (then webgpu or webgl depending on how often that stuff would be available).
+This is an attempt at creating a higher level game development toolkit developed in zig specifically targeting the vulkan renderer initially (then webgpu or webgl depending on availability for that stuff would be available).

 The goal is to create a highly flexible in-house toolkit of